syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Images.md

 * EMF plus
 * EMF plus dual

-**PdfMetafile** class is used to load EMF images.
+PdfMetafile class is used to load EMF images.
 Additionally the PdfMetafileLayoutFormat class allows you to prevent text and image split across pages in the PDF document.

 The following code illustrate this,

+{% tabs %}

 {% highlight c# %}
-[C#]